Silicon27/Vast/README.md

 # Vast Programming Language

-Vast is a programming language that is syntactically simular to python.
+Vast is a programming language that is syntactically similar to python.

 It is an interpreted and dynamically typed programming language.